 The calculation of Financial Leverage is as below:

 Explanation of Financial Leverage Formula

-Thus Financial Leverage indicates the dependency of business on debt financing over equity finance for its financial decision making.
-The use of Long Term Fixed Interest Bearing Debt and Preference Share Capital along with Equity Share Capital is called as Financial Leverage.
+Thus Financial Leverage indicates the dependency of a business on debt financing over equity finance for its financial decision-making.
+The use of Long Term Fixed Interest Bearing Debt and Preference Share Capital and Equity Share Capital is called Financial Leverage.

-Financial Leverage is a ratio that measures the sensitivity of a company’s earnings per share (EPS) to the fluctuations in its operating income, because of the changes in its capital structure.
-The ratio shows that more the value of the degree of financial leverage, the more volatile is the EPS.
+Financial Leverage is a ratio that measures the sensitivity of a company’s earnings per share (EPS) to the fluctuations in its operating income because of the changes in its capital structure.
+The ratio shows that the more the value of the degree of financial leverage, the more volatile the EPS is.